isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Mathematics.md

             font-size: 17px;
             font-weight: 400;
             text-align: left;">
-        Students engaging in a collaborative task and consolidating their learning on SLS platform.
+       <br> Students engaging in a collaborative task and consolidating their learning on SLS platform.
         </div>
       </td>
     </tr>
   </tbody>
 </table>

-**_Active Learning through ICT-Infused Lessons_** The use of technology is used to maximise students’ learning by emphasizing positive students’ interactions and student’s agency.
+**_Active Learning through ICT-Infused Lessons_** <br>The use of technology is used to maximise students’ learning by emphasizing positive students’ interactions and student’s agency.
 E-learning platforms such as SLS and Google Classroom encourage both self-directed and collaborative learning.
 Students are able to